DSPA FAQ (Specialization)

 If you are a Deaf or hearing interpreter, please email a letter of interest and copy of your resume to HR@dspa.org.

-In addition to your resume, we will need copies of any certifications, business licenses, RID membership (if applicable), and your liability insurance.
+In addition to your resume, we will need copies of any certifications, business licenses, professional memberships (if applicable), and your liability insurance if you carry it.

 We establish long-term relationships with Deaf consumers.
 We serve most of our consumers for the duration of their careers, regardless of where they are employed.
 This allows interpreters to get to know the consumer’s work in-depth and build the knowledge, relationships, and resources necessary to provide the best service possible.

-No, we accept NAD, BEI, and EIPA certifications as well as qualified non-certified interpreters.
-Our interpreter evaluation process will help us assess which jobs will be a good fit for your skills.
-We understand not all certified interpreters are highly skilled and not all highly skilled interpreters are certified.
+Not necessarily.
+We work with interpreters who hold many certifications, including NAD/RID, and BEI, as well as some highly qualified non-certified interpreters.
+Our interpreter evaluation process will help us assess which jobs might be a good fit for your skills.
+We understand that not all certified interpreters are highly skilled and not all highly skilled interpreters are certified, so we look at a combination of credentials, performance evaluation, and client feedback to help us place interpreters in areas they are likely to be successful in.

 We appreciate interpreters who enjoy working in the tech industry and are always looking to add to our pool.
 For any interpreter who is new to us, we ask you to undergo an assessment with our language evaluator.
 That helps provide us with a baseline of your work and establish the best fit for your skill set.